John Gibson (ice hockey, born 1993)

-John Gibson (born July 14, 1993) is an American professional ice hockey goaltender for the Detroit Red Wings of the National Hockey League (NHL).
+John Gibson (born July 14, 1993) is an American professional ice hockey player who is a goaltender for the Detroit Red Wings of the National Hockey League (NHL).

 Playing career

 Amateur

 On June 24, 2011, Gibson was drafted in the second round, 39th overall, at the 2011 NHL entry draft by the Anaheim Ducks.
 Prior to his selection, while still playing with USA Hockey's National Team Development Program, he committed himself to playing college ice hockey at the University of Michigan, for the upcoming 2011–12 season.
 However, on July 27, he opted out of his agreement with Michigan to instead play major junior ice hockey for the Kitchener Rangers of the Ontario Hockey League (OHL).
 Gibson, who attended Baldwin High School in Pittsburgh, Pennsylvania, was cut from their hockey team and still went on to make the NHL.

 During the following season, 2012–13, Gibson was selected to represent the United States at the 2013 World Junior Ice Hockey Championships.
 He was the team's primary goaltender throughout the championship, registering a .955 save percentage and a 1.36 goals against average (GAA) in seven games for the eventual gold medal winners.
 His save percentage led all goaltenders in the tournament and he was named as the tournament's best goaltender.
 He was also named to the tournament All-Star Team, as well as named the tournament's most valuable player.

 Gibson also won a bronze medal at the 2013 IIHF World Championships with Team USA's senior squad, posting a 1.56 GAA and .951 save percentage in the tournament.